 - Check the bore for obstructions once removed from the case.

 In addition to transporting your firearm, proper handling in the field is an important piece to the safety puzzle.
-Especially when group hunting, safe field carries minimize incident rates.
+Especially when group hunting and, safe field carries minimize incident rates.
 Muzzle control is the big thing here — having full control of where the gun is pointed at all times.
 Here are a few proven methods for carrying your firearm in the field:

 Two-handed carry — The two-hand, also known as the ready carry, is when the firearm is gripped in both hands with the muzzle pointed up.
 Since the firearm is in both hands, this is one of the safest carries, allowing you to control the muzzle and bring the gun to shooting position quickly.
 Generally, this carry is desired most among safety instructors.